The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Furuncle on the face

-The cheek swells very much, since the area of \u200b\u200bthe infection can take on a large scale.
+The cheek swells very much, since the area of infection can take on a large scale.
 A single purulent process tends to turn into a multiple or diffuse one, which is called phlegmon.
 Given the large number of blood vessels, the threat is the rapid spread of infection and possible brain damage (purulent meningitis).

 The symptoms are very pronounced:

-• the pain is throbbing and bursting;
+• throbbing and bursting pain;

 • swelling, pronounced;

-• increasing toxicity.
+• increasing intoxication.

 • swelling due to injury;